pcd15/field-goal-ml/README.md

-# NFL, Here We Come: Using Machine Learning to Predict and Optimize Field-Goal Success
+# NFL, Here We Come: Using Machine Learning to Predict and Optimize Field-Goal Success Rates

 ## 1. What It Does